 The importance of prepaid cards for receiving payments and transfers is growing each day.
 People worldwide use the Internet to make payments and purchase goods more and more, while business need top-quality solutions when it comes to receiving Internet payments.
 The future is present in South Africa too, with latest reports showing that almost 60% of South African citizens have access to the Internet.

-Some of the favourite activities in which South Africans take part online include job searching, shopping and even looking for partners at online dating sites.
-Naturally, a lot of time is spent on social media as well, plus South Africans also seem to love online gambling at popular sites such as casino.netbet.co.uk.
+Some of the favourite activities in which South Africans take part online include job searching, shopping and even looking for partners at dating sites.
+Naturally, a lot of time is spent on social media, plus South Africans also love online gambling at popular sites such as casino.netbet.co.uk.

 Digital agency We Are Social and HootSuite, a social media management platform, stand behind the report Digital in 2018 that shows Internet penetration of 54%.
 This number is higher for 2% in comparison to the same period last year i.e. January 2017.
 According to this percentage, a total of 30.8 million South Africans uses the Internet on daily basis.
 It is interesting to note that 51% of the population accesses the Internet using mobile devices.